 Even as kittens, some of these behaviours are inherent, and there's no simple way to change that.
 The simple solution to this is by providing them with enough privacy that they feel comfortable enough to go to the toilet while still being able to see their surroundings.

-Less Space - Like we've talked about earlier, different types of litter boxes take varying amounts of space in your house.
+Like we've talked about earlier, different types of litter boxes take up varying amounts of space in your house.
 The top entry litter box is minimal, so you won't have to worry about taking up too much space if you live in a small area.
 Nobody wants their visitors to be greeted by a litter box because they don't have enough room in their apartment.

-Odour - This one is something that all cat owners agree on.
+This one is something that all cat owners agree on.
 No matter how much sand you leave in their litter, there's bound to be some smell left in your litter.
-This is worse when using litter boxes that are wide open because there's a lot of room for the air to swoop in and permeate the odor.
+This is worse when using litter boxes that are wide open because there's a lot of room for the air to swoop in and permeate the odour.

 It's definitely better to use a top entry litter box if you want to avoid your entire house smelling of cat litter, or at least some reminiscent smell that hangs around.

 Obviously, there will always be some takeaways despite how nice top entry litter boxes seem.
-It still depends on your cats' personal preferences as all cats are different, but these are the cons that most cat owners face when keeping a top entry litter box.
+It still depends on your cat’s personal preference as all cats are different, but these are the cons that most cat owners face when keeping a top entry litter box.

-Odour - Just like humans, cats don't like the strong smell too.
-In fact, they have a much more sensitive sense of smell than their owners.
+Yes, the “odour” factor has made its way into both the pros and cons list.
+This is because, just like humans, cats don't like strong smells either.
+In fact, they have a much more sensitive sense of smell than their owners do.
 When you're keeping litter inside the box, it keeps the smell away from the rest of the house, but it gets much more potent and concentrated inside.

-Security - Although we've mentioned that cats do indeed value their privacy, for most animals, when they go to the toilet, they have to make sure that they're safe because that's when they're most vulnerable in nature.
+Although we've mentioned that cats do indeed value their privacy, for most animals, when they go to the toilet, they have to ensure they're safe because that's when they're most vulnerable in nature.

 An enclosed litter box might make your cat feel like they have only one means of escape, and most cats don't like that.
 If you have cats that aren't that comfortable yet, they might not trust the box enough to litter in it.

-Humidity: Cats' litters have to be kept dry to ensure that the odor isn't as strong and that the solids and liquids inside clump with the litter.
+Cats' litter has to be kept dry to ensure that the odour isn't as strong and that the solids and liquids inside clump with the litter.
 If it isn't dry enough, the things inside won't be clumping.
-Since a top entry litter box doesn't have as much air circulation, it will be more humid than other types of litter boxes.
+Since a top entry litter box doesn't have as much air circulation, it will potentially be more humid than other types of litter boxes.

 Overall, there are many pros and cons when it comes to the top entry litter box, and although we'd argue that the pros definitely outweigh the cons, there are certain situations that call for you to use other types of litter boxes instead.